tedorellana/learning/SAA-C03.md

 AWS Global Accelerator is a networking service that helps you improve the availability, performance, and security of your public applications.
 Global Accelerator provides two global static public IPs that act as a fixed entry point to your application endpoints, such as Application Load Balancers, Network Load Balancers, Amazon Elastic Compute Cloud (EC2) instances, and elastic IPs.
 Use Edge Locations to find an optimal pathway to the nearest regional endpoint.
 Good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses
+UDP.
+Geographically dispersed.

 ![AWS Global Accelerator](/images/aws-global-accelerator.png)

+## Network Load Balancer ##
+Elastic Load Balancing scales your load balancer as your incoming traffic changes over time.
+It can automatically scale to the vast majority of workloads.
+Work with UDP.

+## Application Load Balancer ##
+A load balancer serves as the single point of contact for clients.
+The load balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
+This increases the availability of your application.

 ## Amazon Aurora (Aurora) ##
 - Is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.
 You already know how MySQL and PostgreSQL combine the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.